nccvector/cet/README.md

 ### Implementation Tasks

-- Add `files` field to `CompileRequest` struct
-- Watch a directory instead of a single file
 - For CMake projects: use the `/cmake` endpoint with `CMakeLists.txt` as the source
 - Collect all `.cpp`, `.hpp`, `.h` files in the project directory